Weierstrass traveling wave solutions for dissipative BBM equation: Exact solutions via functions

 \subsection{Viscosity present, $\nu>0$}

 Consider \eqref{Ab2} in the form of non-autonomous eq $F(y,y_v,v)=0$.
 Painlev\'e proved in 1887 that all integrals of non-autonomous equations do not have movable singular points, but only poles and fixed algebraic singularities.
 Poincare \cite{Poi} proved in 1885 that any non-autonomous equation of genus $p=0$ is reducible to Riccati eq, while if $p=1$ is integrable via Weierstrass $\wp$ functions, after a linear fractional transformation.
-Since Riccati equation does not arise form a nonlinear ODE and the Appel invariant $g(v)$ has no singularities.
-Therefore, once can conclude that the closed form solution will not have movable singular points, but probably poles in \eqref{sys}.
-Since $v(z)$ has poles of order two, then the solution to \eqref{sys}, must be written in terms of Weierstrass $\wp$ functions using the transformation
+Since Riccati equation can be easily obtained from a linear ODE and the Appel invariant $g(v)$ has no singularities, one can conclude that the closed form solutions of \eqref{sys} will not have movable singular points, but poles.
+Since $v(z)$ has only poles of order two, then the solution to \eqref{sys}, must be written in terms of Weierstrass $\wp$ functions via the transformation

-see Ince \cite{Ince}.
-By substituting this ansatz in \eqref{sys} with E, F constants, then if $p=\frac 25$, $\omega$ will satisfy the elliptic equation
+see Ince \cite{Ince} p.
+431. By substituting this ansatz in \eqref{sys} with $E, F$ constants, then if $p=\frac 25$, $\omega$ will satisfy the elliptic equation

 with elliptic invariants $g_2, g_3$.

 Moreover, $z$ is an exponential function, because it satisfies

 which leads to